 Results

+Responses were collected from 1,039 lower limb orthosis users.
 A total of 39 questions were found to be unidimensional, indicating that they measure a single primary trait (i.e., mobility) with minimal redundancy.
-There was no evidence of floor or ceiling effect, suggesting that few LLO users will receive scores at the lowest or highest extremes of the measurement scale.
-Strong positive correlations were observed between the OPRO-M question bank and previously validated functional outcome measures.
-These 39 questions were fashioned into a 12- and 20-item short form to be utilized in clinic.
+There was no evidence of floor or ceiling effects, suggesting that few LLO users will receive scores at the lowest or highest extremes of the measurement scale.
 Additionally, the OPRO-M items showed no significant differential item functioning (DIF), suggesting the tool measures mobility in LLO users without bias from variables generally unrelated to mobility.
+Strong positive correlations were observed between OPRO-M scores and scores from comparison questionnaires applicable to lower limb orthosis users.
+A 20- and 12-item short form were created for efficient administration.

 ANOVA (Analysis of Variance) is a statistical test used to compare means across multiple groups.
 One-way ANOVA testing revealed that there were statistically significant differences in OPRO-M full bank T-scores, between at least two groups for all characteristics, including orthosis level (F(2, 2) = [25.08], p < 0.001), paresis type (F(2, 2) = [27.59], p < 0.001), assistive device use (F(2, 2) = [286.45], p < 0.001), fewer falls in the prior 12 months (F(2, 2) = [15.02], p < 0.001) and number of comorbidities (F(2, 2) = [7.08], p < 0.001).